Tony Tedeschi

-Tony Tedeschi is an American pornographic film actor and AVN Hall of Fame inductee.
+Tony Tedeschi (born April 11, 1964) is an American pornographic film actor and AVN Hall of Fame inductee.

 Career

 Before his pornography career, he worked as a deejay at the Foxy Lady strip club in Providence.
 He was spotted by Britt Morgan, who was performing there at the time, and later shot his first scenes with her in 1990.

 Tedeschi has appeared in nearly 1,300 films between 1990 and 2012, and co-directed one, Late Night Sessions With Tony Tedeschi, with Bud Lee, in 2004.
 He has worked for companies such as Adam & Eve, Anabolic, Caballero Home Video, Coast to Coast, Dreamland Video, Elegant Angel, Evil Angel, Heatwave, Hustler Video, Kickass Pictures, Legend Video, Leisure Time Entertainment and many others.

 Appearances

 He appeared in the 1997 Paul Thomas Anderson film Boogie Nights.
 He was also a contestant on Win Ben Stein's Money (taped in December 2000, aired in April 2001).

 Recognition

 In 2003, Tedeschi was inducted into the AVN Hall of Fame.